abhiparuchuri/automation/README.md

+(copy and paste js code to google scripts) - abhi

 # Google Sheets → Gmail Email Scheduler

 Sends semi-personalized outreach emails from Gmail based on a Google Sheet.
 Scrapes role names from job links, fills a template, and sends when `send_at` is due.